9. Motivational problems with ADHD

 People with ADHD often have a problem starting things.
 This can go as far as a complete block on starting things.

-This is probably due to the fact that in ADHD, the brain’s motivational system, the striatum, has a reduced (extracellular) dopamine and noradrenaline level.
+This is probably due to the fact that in ADHD, the brain’s motivational system, the striatum, has reduced (extracellular) dopamine and noradrenaline levels.

 While in non-affected people, the motivation to start things is controlled by environmental influences alone via the dopamine level in the brain’s reward center, in ADHD this control element, the extracellular dopamine level, is skewed due to genetic disposition.
 Consequences are that some people with ADHD feel an excessive reluctance to engage with anything that does not represent environmental conditions.
 (Other persons with ADHD may have an excessive affinity for starting things, rather than the problem of not being able to finish them.
 This will be discussed elsewhere)